CodeFromAnywhere/react-with-native/modules/api/README.md

 # Api reference

+## 📄 queries (exported const)

+This object contains a react-query `useQuery` hook for every api function

 ## 📄 api (exported const)

 This object contains an api function for every function in the backend

 NB: only use this if you can access localStorage of the browser or the app.
 This means this won't work in node or in getStaticProps functions or so

-## 📄 queries (exported const)

-This object contains a react-query `useQuery` hook for every api function

-## 📄 apiWithConfig (exported const)

-This object contains a api function for every function in the backend

-The difference from `api` is that it allows you to also insert custom api configurations

 ## getGetApiUrl()